Cyphrme/FileVer/README.md

 The suggested pipeline is to configure `watch` to watch relevant source files.
 1. Use [watchmod][watchmod] to watch specific files for change.
-2. On file change, configure `watch` to run a script that does (esbuild -> FileVer).
-FileVer is responsible for hashing the updated file, placing it into the dist directory, and update any source files references to the updated file in `dist`.
+2. On file change, configure `watch` to run a script that does (esbuild -> `filever`). `filever` is responsible for hashing the updated file, placing it into the dist directory, and update any source files references to the updated file in `dist`.

 Then:
-  - modify js source file (file.js)->
+  - modify js source file (file.js)
-  - watchmod is triggered, runs a `.sh` script that invokes 1. esbuild and then 2.
-FileVer ->
+  - watchmod is triggered, runs a `.sh` script that invokes 1. esbuild and then
+    2. `filever`
-  - esbuild minifies source file, outputs `src/file.min.js`.
+  - esbuild minifies source file, outputs `src/file.min.js`
-  - FileVer versions source file and outputs `dist/file~fv=4mIbJJPq.min.js` ->
+  - `filever` versions source file and outputs `dist/file~fv=4mIbJJPq.min.js` (Version)
-  - FileVer updates other source code files in `dist` with FileVer (Replace).
+  - `filever` updates other source code files in `dist` with filever (Replace).

 # Dummies - Import References to Versioned Files
 All text based source files that refer to versioned file should use the **dummy version** in import references in the `src` directory.
-After running, FileVer will update references in `dist` with correct versioning (input will be left untouched).
+After running, `filever` updates references in `dist` with versioning (input will be left untouched).

 It is correct for Javascript files in `src` to import use this form:

 `import * as test1 from './test_1~fv=00000000.js';`

-FileVer Replace() will update imports in `dist` to point to the correct file.
+`filever` Replace() updates imports in `dist` to point to the correct file.

 `import * as test1 from './test_1~fv=4WYoW0MN.js';`